MicrosoftDocs/architecture-center/docs/reference-architectures/hybrid-networking/vpn.md

 ## Cost considerations

 Use the [Azure pricing calculator][azure-pricing-calculator] to estimate costs.
-For general considerations, see the Cost section in [Azure Architecture Framework][AAF-cost].
+For general considerations, see the Cost section in [Azure Architecture Framework][aaf-cost].

 The services used in this architecture are charged as follows: